C++ `constexpr` and Compile-Time

 Rules for constexpr functions

-- The function body must consist of statements that can be evaluated at compile time.
-C++14 relaxed this dramatically (loops, multiple statements, mutation of local variables are all allowed).
+- Body must be evaluatable at compile time.
+C++14 relaxed this — loops, multiple statements, local mutation all OK.

-- Arguments must be constant expressions for compile-time evaluation.
+- Args must be constant expressions for compile-time evaluation.

-- The function does not have to be evaluated at compile time — it depends on the call site.
+- Not required to be evaluated at compile time — call site decides.

 constexpr variables